"Queen of Democrazy" at the crossroads of change

 "There are some areas I cannot go," she said, clad in a white saree.
 "I cannot tell the people you just go from your work, you must be jobless because of this."

 She said she would remain opposed to raising the price of heavily subsidised fuel and rail fares.
-That is bad news for Prime Minister Singh, whose failure to rein in the deficits and reverse the slowdown has tarnished his reputation as the architect of reforms that transformed India's slow-coach economy 20 years ago.
+That is bad news for Pime Mnister Singh, whose failure to rein in the deficits and reverse the slowdown has tarnished his reputation as the architect of reforms that transformed India's slow-coach economy 20 years ago.

 "They talk about price rises only for the common people, you have to nurture other options also, you need to look at other ways out, how you can develop business, how you can find more funds," said Banerjee, whose 19 MPs give Singh's Congress party a majority in parliament.